-As for the He-3 transition to the superfluid state, there is a radical difference from the He-4.
+There is a radical difference between mechanisms of transition to the superfluid state for He-3 and He-4.
 Superfluidity occurs if complete ordering exists in the atomic system.
-For superfluidity of He-3 beside ordering zero-point vibrations of atoms, electromagnetic interaction should order the magnetic moments of the nuclei.
+For superfluidity of He-3 electromagnetic interaction should order not only zero-point vibrations of atoms, but also the magnetic moments of the nuclei.

-It is important to note that all characteristic dimensions in this task - the amplitude of the zero-point oscillations, the atomic radius, the distance between atoms in liquid helium - all equal on the order of value to the Bohr radius $ a_B $.
-Due to this fact we can estimate on the order of value of the oscillating magnetic field, which a fluctuating electron shell creates on "its" \ nucleus:
+It is important to note that all characteristic dimensions of this task: the amplitude of the zero-point oscillations, the atomic radius, the distance between atoms in liquid helium - all equal to the Bohr radius $a_B$ by the order of magnitude.
+Due to this fact, we can estimate the oscillating magnetic field, which a fluctuating electronic shell creates on "its" \ nucleus:

-where $\mu_B=\frac{e\hbar}{2m_ec}$ is the Bohr magneton, $\alpha_3$ is the electric polarizability of helium-3 atom.
+where $\mu_B=\frac{e\hbar}{2m_ec}$ is the Bohr magneton, $A_3$ is the electric polarizability of helium-3 atom.